Off-policy Evaluation with Deeply-abstracted States: Proposed state abstractions for policy evaluation

-To conclude this section, we draw a connection between the proposed backward-model-irrelevant abstraction for OPE and the Markov state abstraction (MSA) developed by \citet{allen2021learning} for policy learning.
-MSA impose two conditions: (i) inverse-model-irrelevance, which requires $A_t$ to be conditionally independent of $S_t$ and $S_{t+1}$ given $\phi(S_t)$ and $\phi(S_{t+1})$; (ii) density-ratio-irrelevance, which requires $\phi(S_t)$ to be conditionally independent of $S_{t+1}$ given $\phi(S_{t+1})$.
-For effective policy learning, MSA requires both conditions to hold in data generating processes following a diverse range of behavior policies.
-When restricting them to one behavior policy, the two conditions are closely related to our backward-model-irrelevance.
-In particular, they imply our proposed condition in \eqref{eqn:backirrelevance} whereas \eqref{eqn:backirrelevance} in turn yields density-ratio-irrelevance.
-This allows us to adapt their algorithm to train state abstractions that satisfy backward-model-irrelevance; see Appendix \ref{sec:implementbackward} for details.
+Next, we draw a connection between the abstraction derived from the backward-model-irrelevant condition and that developed by \citet{allen2021learning} for policy learning.
+The latter imposes two conditions: (i) inverse-model-irrelevance, which requires $A_t$ to be conditionally independent of $S_t$ and $S_{t+1}$ given $\phi(S_t)$ and $\phi(S_{t+1})$; (ii) density-ratio-irrelevance, which requires $\phi(S_t)$ to be conditionally independent of $S_{t+1}$ given $\phi(S_{t+1})$.
+For effective policy learning, \citet{allen2021learning} requires both conditions to hold in data generating processes following a diverse range of behavior policies.
+When restricting them to one behavior policy, (i) and (ii) imply the backward-transition-irrelevance condition in \eqref{eqn:backirrelevance-state} whereas backward-transition-irrelevance in turn yields (ii).
+This allows us to adapt their algorithm to train our type-II MSA that satisfies backward-model-irrelevance; see Appendix \ref{sec:implementbackward} for details.